Conformally equivariant quantization for spinning particles: Spinor Differential Operators and their Symbols

 \subsection{The $\fkg$-module of tensorial symbols $\sT^\d$}

-Let us remind that any vector field $X$ on~$M$ admits a canonical lift to the linear frame bundle via its first order jet $(\partial_iX^j)$.
+Any vector field $X$ on~$M$ admits a canonical lift to the linear frame bundle via its first order jet $(\partial_iX^j)$.
 This leads to an action of $\Vect(M)$ by Lie derivatives on any associated bundle, e.g. $\ell^\l_X=X^i\partial_i+\l\partial_i X^i$ on $\l$-densities.
 The tensor bundle $\cS TM\otimes\Lambda T^*M$ is also associated to the principal frame bundle, therefore it admits an action of $\Vect(M)$ by Lie derivatives.
-Under the identification of the latter tensors with functions on the supercotangent bundle $\cM$, the Lie derivative is given by the following lift of $\Vect(M)$ to $\cM$
+Under the identification of such tensors with functions on the supercotangent bundle $\cM$, the Lie derivative corresponds to the following lift of $\Vect(M)$ to $\Vect(\cM)$